O.K. Corral hearing and aftermath: Sheriff Johnny Behan

 He told the court that he heard Billy Clanton say, "Don't shoot me.
 I don't want to fight."
 He also testified that Tom McLaury threw open his coat to show that he was not armed and that the first two shots were fired by the Earp party.
 Behan denied hearing either the Clantons or McLaurys make any threats against the Earps or Holliday beforehand.
 He also denied telling the Earps, "I have got them disarmed."
 But Behan had motive to lie.
 Ever since he reneged on his promise to put Wyatt in as his deputy once he won the election, the two had been at odds.
 And there was also the possibility that Behan knew of the attraction if not a relationship between Josie and Wyatt.

 Under cross-examination by Earp's attorney, he admitted seeing Holliday carrying the messenger shotgun towards the confrontation.
 All the witnesses testified that they saw Holliday carrying a shotgun.
 Behan's testimony for the prosecution initially turned public opinion against the Earps.
 He portrayed a far different gunfight than had been first reported in both of the Tombstone papers.
 But he was also challenged by the defense attorney about a conversation he reportedly had with Virgil Earp the evening of the gunfight during which he supported their version of events.
 Fitch asked Behan if while visiting the Earps that night if he had said, "I heard you say, `Boys, throw up your hands; I have come to disarm you,' when one of the McLowry boys said, `We will, and drew his gun, and shooting then commenced.
 I am your friend, and you did perfectly right,' or language of the same substance or import?"
-Behan equivocated and did directly answer the question.
+Behan equivocated and did not directly answer the question.